 Green Note: You can learn more about biochar in the Conservation Burn & Alternatives element.
-Additional resources: Sonoma Biochar Initiative; Results of
+Additional resources: Sonoma Biochar Initiative: Results of the Oasis Vineyard compost & biochar trial; Two day webinar on all things Biochar

 10. The pump used for irrigation or frost protection system has a Variable Frequency Drive (VFD).